Review and road test of the BMW 4 Series Convertible

 The reason for that is also the main reason why you might buy this car - its metal folding roof.
 Alone in the executive convertible segment, BMW continues with this arrangement, rather than the soft-top fabric roof mechanisms rivals Audi and Mercedes use.
 It's a unique touch that'll tempt people liking the security, refinement and pavement wow factor of a folding metal top.
 But the system weighs a quarter of a tonne and needs complex, heavy mechanicals that must be very carefully positioned to maintain that perfect weight distribution I mentioned at the beginning.
 Does it make sense in this smarter, lightly facelifted 4 Series Convertible?
 Let's find out.

 Is the average BMW 4 Series Convertible customer going to approach this car wanting to sling it around a bit?
-Provided the variant in question isn't the hot rod M4 version, I suspect not.
-Still, if you do like your driving, you'll be interested to hear that dynamic changes made across the range mean stiffer suspension and an upgraded steering set-up.
+We suspect not.
+Still, if you do like your driving, you'll be interested to hear that dynamic changes made across the range over recent years mean stiffer suspension and an upgraded steering set-up.
 These measures have resulted in a tangible improvement in both lateral and longitudinal handling properties, regardless of the load on board.
 The upshot is reduced roll, more neutral responses when driving at the limit, even greater straight-line stability and the wonderfully precise steering for which BMW is renowned.
 This applies to the standard suspension, as well as the M Sport suspension and Adaptive suspension.

 On to engines.
-Diesel-wise, this means a choice of three units, starting with the 190bhp unit found in the 420d.
-Above that come the six cylinder diesel models, the 258bhp 430d and the 435d diesel range-topper with a hefty 313bhp at its disposal.
+Diesel-wise, this means a choice of three units, starting with the 190hp unit found in the 420d.
+Above that come the six cylinder diesel models, the 258hp 430d and the 435d diesel range-topper with a hefty 313bhp at its disposal and standard xDrive 4WD.
 Petrol people get a 2.0-litre unit developing 184bhp in the 420i and 252bhp in the 430i.
-Above that sit two six cylinder derivatives, the 326bhp 440i and the 431bhp M4 performance model.
-The xDrive 4WD system is an option on 420i, 420d and 430d variants and standard on the 435d.
+Above that sits a six cylinder derivative, the 326bhp 440i.

 But I haven't yet talked about the roof.
 If the sun comes out or the heavens open, it's nice that you don't now have to stop at the side of the road to either retract or erect it, though you do have to slow to a speed of below 8mph for the 20 seconds the three metal panels take to assume their necessary positions.
 When the top is up, the refinement you get is indistinguishable from that you'd expect to find in the 4 Series Coupe model, thanks to a number of design improvements made to this Convertible version.
 These include a sound-absorbing headliner that reduces wind noise by up to 2dB.